felipeangelimvieira/felipeangelimvieira.github.io/src/assets/blog/hello-word/index.md

 > The BiGAN objective forces the encoder, in order to fool the discrimator at a particular z, to invert the generator at that z, such that E(G(z)) = z

 The authors also presented interesting empirical results.
-The BiGAN features extracted from E(x) are useful for classification tasks, and overcome a latent regressor when applied to complex datasets.
+The BiGAN features extracted from E(x) are useful for classification tasks, and overcome a latent regressor and D features when applied to complex datasets.
 For the MNIST, both performed similarly.
 The unsupervised encoder learnt filters similar to the ones of supervised models on ImageNet, and generalized well to detection and segmentation tasks too.

 ## References